-I find podcasts a great to learn new things.
-Whether you are driving or cycling to the office or working your way through a gym session or even relaxing in the hot tub, I recommend you connect up the headphones and listen to a good podcast.
-Hopefully this list will give you some to try out.
+I find podcasts a great way to learn new things.
+Whether you are driving or cycling to the office, or working your way through a gym session or even relaxing in the hot tub, I recommend you connect up the headphones and listen to a good podcast.
+So, what are the Best Online Business Podcasts?

 Michael Stelzner -Social Media Marketing Podcast

 As the name suggests, Michael’s main focus is on how to use social media to market a business.
-He follows the interview format for his shows and speaks to experts in various social media platforms.
+He follows the interview format for his shows and speaks to experts on various social media platforms.
+He also does the odd solo show when he has something new to say.
 If you want to learn “what’s hot on Snapchat”, “why Facebook Live is the place to be” or “how to advertise effectively on Twitter” there will be a Social Media Marketing Podcast episode for you.
 The Podcasts are normally between 30 minutes and 1 hour, so ideal for a daily commute or a gym session.